-Since Beckman joined Don Schumacher Racing toward the end of the 2006 season, he has amassed a collection of 15 Wallys in 34 championship round appearances.
-He starts 2014 holding the NHRA national elapsed time record of 3.986 seconds that he set on Oct.
+Since Jack joined Don Schumacher Racing toward the end of the 2006 season, he has amassed a collection of 15 Wallys in 34 championship round appearances.
+He started 2014 holding the NHRA national elapsed time record of 3.986 seconds that he set on Oct.
 7, 2012.

-Beyond the hard work produced by his Valvoline/MTS team, Beckman can be proud of two special campaigns he spearheaded at NHRA events.
+Beyond the hard work produced by his team, Jack can be proud of two special campaigns he spearheaded at NHRA events.

 “Both of these programs are very special to me as a cancer survivor and former U.S. Air Force Airman,” said Jack, who made the transition from a self-proclaimed high school dropout to an honorably discharged sergeant four years later at age 21.